ElMehdiLebbar/SeuleJs/README.md

 #### Example

-🔹 for exemple To assign a click event to all button on a app, you can do this:
+🔹 for exemple To assign a click event to all button on a Seule app, you can do this:

 ```html
 <div id='app'>